 Excerpt from the article “A sobering alternative?
 Prohibition party back on the ticket this election” by Adam Gabbatt at The Guardian:

-We sit on a wooden bench outside the courthouse and Hedges, who turned 78 on 10 May, tells me about his campaign.… Read more ...
+We sit on a wooden bench outside the courthouse and Hedges, who turned 78 on 10 May, tells me about his campaign.
+He was selected as the Prohibition party’s candidate last July.… Read more ...

 One hundred fifty years ago, medical care was cheap, because there was little doctors could do.
 Today, doctors can do quite a lot – and medical care is correspondingly expensive.
 Recognizing this, every wealthy country on Earth, except America, provides subsidized health care to its citizens.… Read more ...